cmars/ddcp/README.md

 ### Large changesets

 Overcome `app_call` message size limits.
 Currently there's no checks on this so sending large changesets (like pictures of cats) will likely fail in uncontrolled ways.
-Veilid messages are typically limited to 16k.
+Veilid messages are typically limited to 32k.

-### Dynamically controlled DDCP agent

-Control socket for `ddcp serve`, library so you don't have to operate the separate process yourself.
-Support managing remotes and forcing syncs on a running process.
+32k is probably enough for a row without large column data.
+Large column data should probably reference block storage, like PostgreSQL's Toast.

 ### Changeset filtering and transformation

 More control over how changes are merged.
 In some use cases, you want to merge all peers' changes in a consistent state.
 In others, you probably want to keep peers' content separate but linked.
 Primitives that support these different synchronization patterns.
-Filters & transformations on crsql_changes.
+Filters & transformations on `crsql_changes`.
 Authn and authz (who can change or pull what).

 ### Missing Veilid features